sanjays1/iceberg/README.md

 ## Building

 iceberg is a pure-golang server, so the only dependency needed to compile the server is the golang installation.
 Go can be downloaded from <https://golang.org/dl/>.

-This project uses [direnv](https://direnv.net/) to manage environment variables.
+This project uses [direnv](https://direnv.net/) to manage environment variables and automatically adding the `bin` and `scripts` folder to the path.
 Install direnv and hook it into your shell.
+The use of `direnv` is optional as you can always call iceberg directly with `bin/iceberg`.

 If using `macOS`, follow the `macOS` instructions below.